w3f/polkadot-wiki/docs/general/polkadot-vision.md

 attached its cores.
 Parachains can communicate with each other using a ubiquitous [cross-chain messaging format (XCM)](./learn-xcm-index).

-But as with many projects across different fields before Polkadot, at some point in time, after achieving the goals initially planned at launch, a perspective shift allows you to better understand what your project is about, run the extra mile, and achieve more than what was planned at the inception.
+But, as with many other projects before Polkadot across different fields, at some point in time after achieving the initially-planned goals, a perspective shift allows you to better understand what your project is about and what you actually have built.
+This allows you to "run the extra mile" and achieve more than what it was originally planned.

-The quote below by Marcel Proust must remind us that sometimes a perspective shift is crucial in understanding the world and perhaps more important than seeing more of the world.
+The quote below by [Marcel Proust](https://en.wikipedia.org/wiki/Marcel_Proust) must remind us that sometimes a perspective shift is crucial in understanding the world and perhaps it is more important than seeing more of the world.

 _The only true voyage of discovery, the only fountain of Eternal Youth, would be not to visit strange lands but to possess other eyes._

 Thus, if we start to see Polkadot with _other eyes_ we can truly envision its potential and what it could become.

+### Decentralization as a Tool not a Goal

+### Blockspace

 ## Polkadot 2.0